Meshkiplii/prac_9/README.md

 This experience has boosted my confidence in front-end development, and I am excited to apply these new skills to future projects.
 Mastering Sass will make me a more competitive candidate in the job market and enhance my employability.

-Next week, I plan to explore integrating Sass with automated task runners like Gulp to further streamline my workflow.
-Until then, happy coding! 🎨